sellrik/GpsTracker/README.md

 # GpsTracker
-To keep the app running in the brackground refer to this site: https://dontkillmyapp.com/
+To keep the app running in the background, check out this website: https://dontkillmyapp.com/